Groups are merely collections of friends. But Friendika uses these to unlock some very powerful features.

 This is a trust issue you need to be aware of.
 No software in the world can prevent your friends from leaking your confidential and trusted communications.
 Only a wise choice of friends.

-But it isn’t as clear cut when dealing with GNU Social and other network providers.
+But it isn't as clear cut when dealing with status.net, identi.ca and other network providers.
+You are encouraged to be very cautious when other network members are in a group because it's entirely possible for your private messages to end up in a public newsfeed.
 If you look at the Contact Edit page for any person, we will tell you whether or not they are members of an insecure network where you should exercise caution.

-In case you haven’t yet figured this out, we are encouraging you to encourage your friends to use Friendica - because all these privacy features work much better within a privacy-aware network.
-Many of the other social networks Friendica can connect to have no privacy controls.
+In case you haven't yet figured this out, we are encouraging you to encourage your friends to use Friendika - because all these privacy features work much better within a privacy-aware network.
+Many of the other social networks Friendika can connect to have no privacy controls.